From career breakthroughs to professional milestones, explore how Dwight Howard made an impact.

 On April 18, 2019, Dwight Howard exercised his $5.6 million player option to play a second season with the Washington Wizards.

-On July 6, 2019, Dwight Howard was traded to the Memphis Grizzlies.
+On July 6, 2019, Dwight Howard was traded to the Memphis Grizzlies for forward C. J. Miles.

 On August 24, 2019, Dwight Howard was waived by the Memphis Grizzlies.

-On August 26, 2019, Dwight Howard signed a contract with the Los Angeles Lakers, marking his return to the team.
+On August 26, 2019, Dwight Howard signed a $2.6 million veteran's minimum contract with the Los Angeles Lakers, marking his return to the team.

-In 2020, Dwight Howard won the NBA Finals while playing with the Los Angeles Lakers.
+In 2020, Dwight Howard won an NBA championship as a member of the Los Angeles Lakers.

-On August 6, 2021, Dwight Howard signed a contract with the Los Angeles Lakers for another stint with the team.
+On August 6, 2021, Dwight Howard signed a $2.6 million veteran's minimum contract with the Los Angeles Lakers for a third stint with the team.

-In 2021, Dwight Howard signed with the Taoyuan Leopards of the T1 League.
+In 2021, after the 2021–22 NBA season, Dwight Howard moved overseas and signed with the Taoyuan Leopards of the T1 League.

-On November 7, 2022, Dwight Howard signed with the Taoyuan Leopards of the T1 League in Taiwan.
+On November 7, 2022, Dwight Howard signed with the Taoyuan Leopards of the T1 League in Taiwan after being unable to secure a roster spot in the NBA.

-On his 37th birthday in 2022, Dwight Howard raised over NT$3 million (US$97,969) with a charitable auction, including collectible jerseys and pairs of shoes, benefiting CountryEDU Charity Foundation and the Good Shepherd Social Welfare foundation.
-He also visited schools to interact with students and inspire them to pursue their passion.
+On his 37th birthday in 2022, Dwight Howard raised over NT$3 million (US$97,969) with a charitable auction, featuring collectible jerseys and shoes.
+Proceeds went to the CountryEDU Charity Foundation and the Good Shepherd Social Welfare foundation.

 On March 1, 2024, Dwight Howard briefly signed with the Mets de Guaynabo of the Baloncesto Superior Nacional, but never played for them.